 The University's research centres make significant contributions to national and international communities with many specialisms including the Institute of Sport's Occupational Performance Research Group, which undertook the research into Physical Employment Standards (PES) for Ground Close Combat (GCC) roles on behalf of the Ministry of Defence.
 This contributed to the decision to open all GCC roles in the UK Armed Forces to women for the first time, and informed NATO best practice for PES.
+The University has the rare distinction of a member of staff chairing a NATO panel.

 Maintaining its regional focus, the University, through the Centre for Research in Sustainable Business, has been the lead partner on the Channel Payment for Ecosystem Services (CPES) project.
 CPES is a project managed within the Interreg VA France (Channel) England programme.
-It has a \in 4 million budget, co-financed by the European Regional Development Fund (\in 2.8 million), and runs for a 45-month period (2017-2021).
+It has a €4 million budget, co-financed by the European Regional Development Fund (€2.8 million), and runs for a 45-month period (2017-2021).
 Fourteen partners are working with the agricultural sector towards a common goal: to improve water quality by implementing sustainable payments for ecosystem services (PES) schemes in six pilot catchments in Southern England and Northern France.
 Partners include; Southern Water, Portsmouth Water, Eau de Paris, University of Rennes, the Environment Agency and South Downs National Park.